DonalHowe/portfolio/README.md

 ## Dungeon Crawler
 This game is a culmination of everything that i learned throughout my third year course, for instance it utilises many differnt types of data structures from stacks,queues, vectors and lists. it also utilises the my knowledge surrounding pathfinding algorithms by using the Astar algorithm.The game has four different levels excluding the menu and its different tabs/windows inside of the menu, as well as an inventory screen inside of the game.

+## Unity Mobile Game
+This game uses C# and is playable on mobile for anyone who wants to play the objective of the game is to use your graple to get from one part of the level to the other and avoid the bombs being dropped by an enemy type and kill the other with your attack.